Melonthedev/mcp-tips/README.md

 }

 ```

+- Customize the loading/splash screen
+The screen you are looking for is called `LoadingOverlay` and is an overlay.
+You can do most things like in a normal screen tho you have to make sure the objects you use are initialized.
+For example if you want to draw a string on the screen you have to make sure that Minecraft.font/fontManager/textureManager is initialized
+or else it won't work as you want it to.
+If you want to draw an image you can just copy Mojang's approach and add a custom image loader.
+If you have trouble with the colors of custom added images, call `RenderSystem.defaultBlendFunc();` before rendering the image.

+If you want to change the background color look at the field `LOGO_BACKGROUND_COLOR`.
+There you can change the RGB value.
+`LOGO_BACKGROUND_COLOR_DARK` is the dark color which will be used if monochrome logo is enabled in options.
+You could customize that too.

 If I find small useful tricks I will update this.
 I hope I helped some of you a bit :)